hanegraaff/jenkins-resiliency-sl/readme.md

 ```

 Currently contains a single class, called ```AWSConfigurator``` which contains various utility functions used to facilitate interacting with AWS SDK.
+Using this class, you may:
+1) Convert a region name (e.g. 'us-east-1') to a "Regions" object.
+2) Get the locally configured Credentials provider (e.g. based on the instance profile).
+3) Determine the current region when running on EC2

 ## Resiliency package
 ```groovy